 Video games often present the players with multiple views into the game world to communicate vital or interesting gameplay information, such as showing a mini-map to help the player navigate the world or providing a view of the enemy boss to warn the player of what is to come.

-In your game engine, the Camera object abstracts the WC window of the game world to draw from and the viewport for the area on the canvas to draw to.
-This abstraction effectively encapsulates and supports multiple view idea with multiple Camera objects.
-Each view in the game can be handled with a separate Camera object with distinct WC window and viewport configurations.
+In your game engine, the Camera class abstracts the graphical presentation of the game world according to the source and destination areas of drawing.
+The source area of the drawing is the WC window of the game world and the destination area is the viewport region on the canvas.
+This abstraction already effectively encapsulates and supports the multiple view idea with multiple Camera instances.
+Each view in the game can be handled with a separate instance of the Camera object with distinct WC window and viewport configurations.

 The Multiple Cameras Project